 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor recommend what kind of treatment is best, and it can help predict a patient’s prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend what the best kind of treatment is, and it can help predict a patient’s prognosis, which is the chance of recovery.

 TNM staging system